zoxpx/pxdocs/content/portworx-install-with-kubernetes/openshift/operator/2-deploy-px.md

 {{% content "shared/azure-cloud-user-requirements.md" %}}

+## Open ports for worker nodes

+Ensure ports 17001-17020 on worker nodes are reachable from master and other worker nodes.

 ## Install Portworx using the OpenShift console

 To install Portworx with OpenShift, you will first generate `StorageCluster` spec that you will deploy in your cluster.